neoforged/NeoForge/docs/PORTING.md

 1. Update `minecraft_version` and `neoform_version` in the `gradle.properties` file.
 2. Run `gradlew setup -Pupdating=true` to patch the Minecraft sources in a lenient/"fuzzy" way.
 3. Patches that could not be fuzzily applied will be put in the `rejects/` folder.
+   The folder must be renamed such that running `gradlew setup` again will not wipe it.
    Rename it to `rejects-<minecraft version>/`.
+For example `rejects-26.1-snapshot-3/`.
 4. Run `gradlew genPatches` to generated updated patches, such that a plain `gradlew setup` will work.
 5. Commit the updated files and push them to the repo.
-   If this is the first snapshot for a new version, push it to a `port/<mc_version>` branch.
+   If this is the first snapshot for a new upcoming version, push it to a `port/<upcoming mc>` branch.
+   For example `port/26.1` for the snapshots leading up to the 26.1 release.

 At this stage, NeoForge will likely not compile or run yet.
 The following steps are usually taken: